Congeenial/Congee.gay-website/content/posts/Requests/Requests.md

 - Toji + Naoya, Toji + Megumi (family only)
 - Yuuji + Todo, Getou + Gojou (platonic best friends only)

-If requesting NSFW, please note that I don't like anything involving mpreg or A/B/O. Anything else is fair game including things like oviposition, dub-con/non-con, etc.
+If requesting NSFW, please note that I don't like anything involving mpreg.
+Anything else is fair game including things like oviposition, dub-con/non-con, etc.

 Link to request box: https://curiouscat.live/honk_honkhonkk ( You can also ask me questions regarding art and writing in general, if you don't have a request.)